challenge-project/challenge-doc/working-with-relations.md

 PlaceBlock(SomeBlock.Name, Coord, Direction);
 ```

 I don't have an example of this one just yet.
-Learn more about directions (here).
+Learn more about directions [here](#/direction-functions).

 ## Writing own relation sets

-There are more ways of doing this, first one is by doing is the "variable" way.
+There are more ways of doing this, the first one is by doing is the "variable" way.

 ```php
 declare SChRelationBlock[][][Text] RelationSet;